maxomatic458/compiler/README.md

 The compiler is written in Rust and uses LLVM IR as target language.
 If a installation of clang (>= 16) is available the compiler will output a executable binary.

+A web demo of the compiler is available at https://compiler-demo.pages.dev/
 ## Usage
 ```
 ./compiler <input-file>